thudoan/api-site-mock/GOALS.md

 The goals for the site are to provide a unified, single page - browser viewable, but capable of bring printed - for all APIs relevant to OpenStack.
+The intent is primarily around immediate usability:
+ * list all the APIs in a single location
+ * had additional discoverable detail about those apis without having to navigate to other sites/pages

 Top level page should give a narrative overview, probably fairly short, of the OpenStack API and include links to OpenStack resources.